Zengrane/ardupilot/Tools/autotest/README.md

 Multi-threading: Threads are used to handle target location updates, target detection, and waypoint navigation concurrently for each drone.

 # Steps
+Ensure you are in the current directory:
+/ardupilot/Tools/autotest

 Several versions of the implementation are available to run

 To launch a single agent tracking multiple targets with focus ratio, run: